Types of cancer

 This page is about the different types of cancer according to the type of cell they start from.
 You can read about

-We can group cancer according to the type of cell they start in.
-There are 5 main types.
+We can also group cancer according to the type of cell they start in.
+There are 5 main groups.
 These are:

 - carcinoma – this cancer begins in the skin or in tissues that line or cover internal organs.
 There are different subtypes, including adenocarcinoma, basal cell carcinoma, squamous cell carcinoma and transitional cell carcinoma